I have a DC charger in my caravan, but it doesn’t seem to charge properly?

 All DC chargers require a minimum voltage input before they will start charging.
 This voltage is around 13.2v for standard alternators and approx 12.0v for smart alternators.
 Most DC chargers will work on a lower input voltage under load, but the output of the charger is reduced dramatically.
 The disconnect voltage will vary subject to having or not having a smart alternator.
 For non-smart alternators (Pre-2015) this voltage will be approx 12.6-12.8v.
 For smart alternator vehicles, this voltage will be approx 12.0-12.2v when operating.

-Most if not all DC chargers have their own VSR (Volt Sensing Relay) incorporated in the charger.
-If you have one of these, then there is no need to install a standalone VSR in the line from the vehicle.
-All this will do is switch on & off the charger when the voltage drops under load disconnecting the charger and when the voltage rises again it will reconnect the charger.
-This will interrupt the charging of your van batteries and possibly cause a reduced lifespan of your DC charger from continually switching on & off.
+DC chargers have their own VSR (Volt Sensing Relay) incorporated in the charger.
+There is no need to install a standalone VSR in the line from the vehicle.
+All this will do is switch on & off when the charger is under load disconnecting and reconnecting the charger.

 General installations of the DC charger cabling coming from the vehicle usually connects directly to the start battery, running through a fuse or high quality manual re-settable circuit breaker to an Anderson plug on the rear of the vehicle.
 The cable size can vary depending on length of cable run from the start battery to the Anderson plug and the amp rating of the charger used.